dannygcordobap/website/public/content/projects.md

 ### Personal Builds

 #### Home Gym Shed Conversion
 A full interior build — electrical wiring, breaker installation, insulation, drywall, LED lighting, and climate control — designed for long-term efficiency and year-round training.
-Every element was self-installed and optimized for durability and space efficiency.
+Every piece was self-installed and tuned so it stays comfortable through Seattle weather.

 #### Financial Systems Modeling
-Python- and spreadsheet-based simulations for tax optimization, investment growth, and real-estate IRR.
-These tools make long-term financial decisions empirical, measurable, and compounding — much like software systems designed for scale.
+Python- and spreadsheet-based simulations that help me and my wife make informed calls on tax optimization, financial planning, and home improvement projects.
+They keep big financial decisions grounded in data instead of guesswork.

 #### Fitness Data & Strength Tracking
-A data-driven approach to powerlifting and body composition, built around progressive overload models, macro tracking, and measurable recovery cycles.
-The current goal: a 1000 lb total by May — engineered through iteration, not guesswork.
+A data-driven approach to powerlifting built around progressive overload, macro tracking, and measurable recovery cycles.
+The current target is a 1000 lb total by May — steady progress, one training block at a time.